Why Success Feels Empty—and What Your Soul Is Actually Asking For

 Why doesn't success feel the way we were promised?

 I was raised in a traditional Asian American household, and many people in my community are similarly high-achieving, high-octane individuals.
-A common sentiment I witness is the hollowness that can arrive after achievement: the gifted Ivy-league graduate who lands the promotion and feels nothing, or the entrepreneur who builds the company but loses themself along the way.
-The existential questioning that can happen while knee-deep in hustling (“Wait, what am I hustling for?”) or after they’ve accomplished the big thing(“Now what?”).
+A common sentiment I witness is the hollowness that can arrive after achievement: the gifted Ivy-league graduate who lands the promotion and feels nothing, or the entrepreneur who builds the company but loses themselves along the way.
+The existential questioning that can happen while knee-deep in your hustle (“Wait, what am I hustling for?”) or after they’ve accomplished the big thing (“Now what?”).

-It took me years of self-excavation to figure out what success actually means to me: health, a regulated nervous system, artistic expression, freedom to live my days the way I want, fulfilling relationships, and a deep connection with nature and spirit.
+It took years of self-excavation to figure out what success actually means to me: health, a regulated nervous system, artistic expression, freedom to live my days the way I want, fulfilling relationships, and a deep connection with nature and spirit.

 When Spectacle reached its peak, I’d already done the work of rooting my fulfillment somewhere other than my output.
 My contentment came from my art, my relationships, and the way I live my life: joyfully, ardently, and fully alive.
 I knew that I built my company to work for me, and not the other way around—to provide me with flexibility, freedom, and time & space for my creative endeavors.
 So, when it became time to close the business and pursue my next chapter, I felt satisfied, fulfilled, and complete.
 I felt at peace, excited for the abundance the empty space would bring.